 Nylon-coated webbing: these leashes are great for people who love to go on adventures.
 They are functional for going hiking or to the beach.
 It has a smooth surface so they are more comfortable not only for grabbing them but also for cleaning them.
 Especially if they are covered in mud or sand.

-Chain: this leash is quite heavy, so it would be the appropriate leash if you have a big strong dog who tends to walk you, like a Dogue de Bourdeaux or a Neapolitan Mastiff.
+Chain: This leash is quite heavy, so it would be the appropriate leash for your dog if he is a big strong dog who tends to walk you, like a Dogue de Bourdeaux or a Neapolitan Mastiff.
 Besides, it is chew-proof.
 If your dog likes playing around with his leash, you’ll make sure he doesn’t tear it apart.

-Adjustable: this leash has been created for dog owners who can’t make up their minds between standard and retractable leashes: since it’s adjustable, you can shorten it or extend it according to your current needs.
+Adjustable: Adjustable leashes have been created for dog owners who can’t make up their minds between standard and retractable leashes: since it’s adjustable, you can shorten it or extend it according to your current needs.
 E.g., if you are walking your dog at midnight and there are no dogs around, you can fully extend it.
 On the contrary, if you are in a crowd and you want to have more control of your dog, you might want to shorten it.

-‘Before choosing a leash, you need to take into account not only the purpose of that leash (training, walking, hiking, etc.) but also your dog’s particular needs.’
+‘Before choosing a leash for your dog, you need to take into account not only the purpose of that leash (training, walking, hiking, etc.) but also your dog’s particular needs.’

 Nobody knows your dog as you do.
 Even if your vet recommended you a special leash, or if your friend whose dog is the same breed as yours told you to buy a retractable leash, there is no use in following other people’s recommendations.
 You have to assess your dog’s needs to buy the appropriate leash.
 Make a decision based on your experience and what’s good for both of you.